basiqio/aws-api-lambda-scaffold/readme.md

 ```
 Or it should invoke the callback (ie. if the function is doing async work
 and has no return value).
-The handler should return a new Response instance:
+The handler should return a Response instance a
-Response(body, statusCode = 200).
+CustomResponse.send(body) object.

 Example API Gateway route test: http://i.imgur.com/dPkux1k.png